This story has been updated. It was originally published on 8/23/17.

-Without a battery, your expensive laptop or smartphone becomes a hunk of dead electronics.
+Without a battery, your expensive laptop or smartphone is just a hunk of dead electronics.
 And these rechargeable powerhouses have a finite lifespan: Over time, they will start losing power faster and taking longer to charge.

 To extend the battery’s useful life for as long as possible, you need to take care of your device properly.
 That means adopting good charging habits and taking care with battery storage.
 Here’s what you need to know.